Airmanf7/FinTechUMiamiHomework/homework1/Readme.md

 <p>The intended customer is both individuals seeking a crypto backed stable coin and developers seeking to develop applications that use the token toprimarily  facilitate marketplace transactions.
 One of the biggest developers is a payment processing app called CHAI which is used in digital payment transactions primarily in the South Korean market. the company charges a 3% fee for each transaction similar to US based companies such as PayPal and CashApp.
 The market size and customer base is likely to continue to grow as the need to have secure transactions in a stable currency is an import factor in any economy.

 <p>Terra is using blockchain technology and their eco system is based on their Terra blockchain they built.
 They also use automatic balancing algorithims to maintain the price of their stable coins.
 This is done by either increasing the supply of the governance token, LUNA, or decreasing it by burning LUNA to maintin the peg to the fiat currency.
 This is achieved using a mechanism called a TerraSDR which stands for Terra Special Drawing Rights.
-When the protocol detects a deviation from its peg the supply of LUNA with either expand or contract.
-This will create an opportunity for arbitrage in that when 1 TerraSDR = 0.9 SDR the arbitrageur can trade TerraSDR for 1 SDR worth of LUNA.
+When the protocol detects a deviation from its peg the supply of LUNA with either expand or contract. for example, this creates an opportunity for arbitrage in that when 1 TerraSDR = 0.9 SDR.
+The arbitrageur can trade TerraSDR for 1 SDR worth of LUNA.
 This will push the price of LUNA higher and evenutally stabalize as the arbitrage opportunity no longer exists.
 They also employ a user friendly website with clear desctiptions to the different modules and ease of connectivity.
+Users have the option of connecting via a digital wallet, Terra Station, or a hardware wallet, like the Ledger Nano.

 ## Landscape: